OKOPAH/project-work/GRAPH SUMMARY.md

 ## Grouping Summary

-## Assuming quality_means is the result of dataset.groupby('quality').mean()
+### Assuming quality_means is the result of dataset.groupby('quality').mean()

 ## Displaying the Mean Values Grouped by Quality

 The quality_means DataFrame provides a comprehensive overview of the mean values for each numeric column, grouped by the 'quality' attribute.
 This summary sheds light on the average characteristics of wines across different quality levels.
+For instance, fixed acidity  volatile acidity  citric acid  residual sugar  \
+quality
+3.0           8.360000          0.884500     0.171000        2.635000
+4.0           7.779245          0.693962     0.174151        2.694340

 ## Key Observations: